Sealed Splice Wire HarnessFor Branches That Must Survive Moisture and Vibration

 We control connector risk early

 For annual programs, connector supply can decide whether a sealed harness project launches on time.
-The German integrator case used STOCKO vs. Lumberg comparison work to keep a 200kpcs/year program viable despite a 12-14 week PTC lead time.
+This representative case used a comparison of the originally specified connector vs. a qualified alternate to keep a high-volume annual program viable despite a specified component with a long lead time.

 We keep the release package auditable